Geometric properties of slowly rotating black holes embedded in matter environments: Conclusion

-In summary, our results demonstrate that (i) environmental matter modifies strong-field geometry in a measurable way, (ii) environmental rotation introduces profile-dependent frame-dragging corrections, and (iii) EMRIs provide a promising probe of these effects.
+In summary, our results demonstrate that (i) environmental matter modifies strong-field geometry such as ISCO, light ring, and resonance positions, (ii) environmental rotation introduces profile-dependent frame-dragging corrections, and (iii) EMRIs provide a uniquely sensitive probe of these effects due to cumulative phase accumulation over long inspirals.
 More broadly, the framework introduced here offers a systematic, extensible approach to studying black holes embedded in realistic astrophysical environments.
-While the present work is restricted to slow rotation and a specific class of dark matter distributions, the methodology can be generalized to higher-order rotational corrections, alternative matter profiles including accreting baryonic matter, or other forms of environmental media.
+While the present work is restricted to slow rotation and a specific class of density distributions, the methodology can be generalized to higher-order rotational corrections, alternative matter profiles including accreting baryonic matter, or other forms of environmental media.
 Such extensions will be crucial for enhancing the fidelity of black hole spacetime models and for fully leveraging the potential of upcoming gravitational wave observations as probes of both strong field gravity and the nature of the surrounding environments.